 They are both forms of tendonitis, inflammation or irritation of a tendon, the thick fibrous cords that attach muscle to bone.
-The condition causes pain and tenderness just outside a joint, in this case the elbow.
+The condition causes pain and tenderness just outside a joint, in this case, the elbow.
 The biggest difference is where you feel pain.
 Tennis elbow pain is felt on the outside of your elbow.
 Golfer’s elbow pain is felt on the inside of your elbow.
-It’s basically an overuse injury that occurs in the tendons in the elbow, causing pain and inflammation or tendonitis.
+It’s basically an overuse injury that occurs in the tendons causing chronic elbow pain and inflammation or tendonitis.
 It’s commonly seen in people that play tennis or golf but anyone who does repetitive movements at the wrist or arm can develop this condition.

 What is Tennis elbow?